Josh-moreton/rwxt.org/content/cookie-policy.md

 **Effective Date: 23 May 2025**

-RWXT is committed to providing a transparent and user-friendly experience.
+Read, write, execute technologies is committed to providing a transparent and user-friendly experience.
 This Cookie Policy explains how we use cookies and similar technologies on our website.

 ---